(Photo by Michael Price)

 The Deli: A music-themed Mount Rushmore.
 What four faces are you putting up there and why?

-The Deli: What other goals do El Rey-Tones have for 2014, and beyond?
+The Deli: What goals do you have for 2015?

 The Deli: Always go out on a high note.
 Any last words of wisdom for the Deli audience?